 curriculum, constructivist approach, learning, social studies, student-centered learningAbstract

-Effective, equitable, and student-centered Social Studies instruction occurs in an environment which is prepared and well designed for that purpose.
-The 21st Century Social Studies curriculum should be planned to allow teachers to adopt constructivist student-centered pedagogies to improve the learning outcomes of students.
-However, it appears most teachers in Ghana still apply the traditional rote methods of instruction that deprives students of the ability to acquire 21st century learning due to weaknesses in the existing curriculum.
-This study was, therefore, conducted to explore from teachers how the Social Studies curriculum can be reformed to create a room for active and student-centered learning.
+Effective, equitable, and student-centered Social Studies instruction occurs in an environment that is prepared and well designed for that purpose.
+The 21st Century Social Studies curriculum should be planned to allow teachers to adopt constructivist, student-centered pedagogies to improve students’ learning outcomes.
+However, it appears that most teachers in Ghana still apply traditional rote methods of instruction, which deprive students of the ability to acquire 21st-century learning due to weaknesses in the existing curriculum.
+This study was, therefore, conducted to explore from teachers how the Social Studies curriculum can be reformed to create room for active and student-centered learning.
 A cross-sectional research design was adopted for this study.
-Senior High School (SHS) Social Studies teachers in Northern Region were the target population for the study (N = 175 teachers).
-Using Yamane's (1967) formula for sample size determination, 151 teachers were randomly sampled for the study with a confidence level of 97% and a margin error of ±3.
-Closed-ended item questionnaires were used to mine data from the respondents.
-The reliability of the items in the questionnaires was tested using the Cronbach alpha formula which yielded a = 0.78, which was acceptable for the study.
-Using SPSS, data were analyzed employing descriptive statistics such as frequencies, percentages, mean, and standard deviations and the results were presented in tables.
-The study discovered a high endorsement by teachers on the need for a new Social Studies curriculum that provides an opportunity for meaningful learning; a call for Social Studies curriculum reform to create a room for student-centered learning to improve learning outcomes of students in line with SDG 4.
-The study recommends curriculum reforms, capacity-building programmes for teachers based on training needs; supply of relevant instructional resources; expansion of SHSs infrastructure and rethinking a ban on SHSs students' use of phones and personal laptops on campuses.
+Senior High School (SHS) Social Studies teachers in the Northern Region were the target population for the study (N = 175 teachers).
+Using Yamane’s (1967) formula for sample size determination, 151 teachers were randomly sampled for the study with a confidence level of 97% and a margin of error of ± 3%.
+Closed-ended item questionnaires were used to collect data from the respondents.
+The reliability of the items in the questionnaires was tested using the Cronbach alpha formula, which yielded α = 0.78, acceptable for the study.
+Using Statistical Package for the Social Sciences (SPSS), data were analyzed employing descriptive statistics such as frequencies, percentages, means, and standard deviations, and the results were presented in tables.
+The study discovered strong endorsement by teachers of the need for a new Social Studies curriculum that provides opportunities for meaningful learning; a call for Social Studies curriculum reform to create room for student-centered learning to improve students’ learning outcomes in line with SDG 4.
+The study recommends curriculum reforms, capacity-building programmes for teachers based on training needs, supply of relevant instructional resources, expansion of SHSs infrastructure, and rethinking the ban on SHS students’ use of phones and personal laptops on campuses.

 Downloads